 As it said in one of the archive posts, lay aluminum foil on it if you are concerned about the health issues.

 For safety, find another one through free cycle, check out the yahoo groups for free cycle in your area.
 Once teflon has been scratched and is coming off it is a serious cancer risk, both from the particles and the fumes it gives off.
-As soon, as any teflon surface is scratched or peels off I throw it out.

 The black paint came off of part of the grill plate.
 It is still working fine.
 What difference does it make?